OneCodeDevs/compass/README.md

 ## Example

-A detailed example can be found in the [demo app](demo/app/src/main/kotlin/de/onecode/navigator/demo) for putting a `Navigator` together and [demo library](demo/wizard/src/main/kotlin/de/onecode/navigator/demo/wizard) for configuring a sub graph
+A detailed example on how to you a `Compass` can be found in the [demo app](demo/app/src/main/kotlin/de/onecode/navigator/demo), the [demo library](demo/wizard/src/main/kotlin/de/onecode/navigator/demo/wizard) contains a configuration for a sub graph and [destination-feature](demo/destination-feature) contains an example of the no home usage of destinations.